oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.7.3 Array properties with unique values <a id='array-properties-with-unique-values'></a>

-Certain array-valued properties in this document are described as having “unique” elements.
+Certain array-valued properties in this document are described as having "unique" elements.
 When a property is so described, it means that no two elements of the array **SHALL** have equal values.
-For purposes of this document, two array elements **SHALL** be considered equal when they satisfy the condition for equality described in the JSON Schema standard \[[JSCHEMA01](#JSCHEMA01)\], [§4.3](#externalproperties-object), “Instance equality”.
+For purposes of this document, two array elements **SHALL** be considered equal when they satisfy the condition for equality described in the JSON Schema standard \[[JSCHEMA01](#JSCHEMA01)\], [§4.3](#externalproperties-object), "Instance equality".
 In particular, two strings are considered equal when they consist of the same sequence of Unicode \[[UNICODE12](#UNICODE12)\] code points.

 ### 3.7.4 Array indices <a id='array-indices'></a>

-If any property in this document is described as an “array index,” it **SHALL** contain an integer that is a zero-based index into the specified array.
+If any property in this document is described as an "array index," it **SHALL** contain an integer that is a zero-based index into the specified array.
 If any such property is absent, it **SHALL** default to -1, which indicates that the value is unknown (not set), unless the property’s description specifies otherwise.

 ## 3.8 Property bags <a id='property-bags'></a>

 ### 3.8.1 General <a id='property-bags--general'></a>

-Certain properties in this document are defined to be “property bags”.
+Certain properties in this document are defined to be "property bags".
 A property bag is an object ([§3.6](#object-properties)) containing an unordered set of properties with arbitrary names.

 The property names are hierarchical strings ([§3.5.4](#hierarchical-strings)).
 The components of the property names **SHOULD** be camelCase strings, but see [Appendix D](#normative-production-of-sarif-by-converters) for exceptions.